ads-capstone-su23/599_team_project/README.md

 ## Description of Dataset (data source, number of variables, size of dataset, etc.):

-Similar to the text mining project developed for ADS-509, we will be using the NewsAPI REST Application Programming Interface (API) to access news content from a variety of “current and historic news articles published by over 80,000 worldwide sources” (NewsAPI, n.d.).
-However, the content and source focus has changed from collecting content from politically biased sources for bias classification, to sources that are most popular and/or mainstream toward a different problem statement.
+Similar to the text mining project developed by Carr et al. (2023) for ADS-509, Team 9 will be using the NewsAPI REST Application Programming Interface (API) to access news content from a variety of “current and historic news articles published by over 80,000 worldwide sources” (NewsAPI, n.d.).
+However, the content and source focus has changed from collecting content from politically biased sources for bias classification to the most popular and/or mainstream sources toward a different problem statement.

-We have identified two references that will be used to generate a list of source content with the aim of obtaining content that will appeal to the largest segmentation of U.S. news readers interested in highly positive articles (Shearer & Mitchell, 2021; Statista, n.d.).
-We will be using the paid version of the API, which potentially has pre-scraped content from each article; for any instance where the content is not readily available, scraping will be done to close gaps.
+We will use two identified references to generate a list of potential source content, to obtain content that will appeal to the largest segmentation of U.S. news readers interested in highly positive articles (Shearer & Mitchell, 2021; Statista, n.d.).
+We will be using the paid version of the API, which potentially has pre-scraped content from each article; for any instance where the content is not readily available, scraping will be done to close the gaps.

 The NewsAPI returns a JSON object with multiple items.
-This project will mainly focus on collecting two features for this project, including `content` – which is unstructured – and `url`, along with an engineered feature for storage of data we must scrape ourselves.
-While we do not have a target number of articles, we will collect as much as we possibly can in the allowable time frame.
-Note: the paid API version allows for 250,000 requests per month so the main limitations will be based on how much content must be scraped manually.
+This project will mainly focus on collecting three features for this project, including `content` (which is unstructured), `URL,` and `category,` along with an engineered feature for storage of data we must scrape ourselves.
+While we do not have a target number of articles, we will collect as many as possible in the allowable time frame. *Note*: The paid API version allows for 250,000 requests per month, so the main limitations will be based on how much content must be scraped manually.

 ## Purpose and Expected Value

 The present study aims to demonstrate the automated delivery of positive news highlights with optional topic personalization.
-This service will be accomplished through applied Natural Language Processing (NLP) and prototype, leveraging advanced language modeling techniques across a wide corpus of news media sources.
+This service will be accomplished through applied Natural Language Processing (NLP) and a prototype, leveraging advanced language modeling techniques across a wide corpus of news media sources.

 "So-called good news outlets" report "surprisingly large audiences and increasing engagement" (McIntyre & Gibson, 2016).
 The authors note that trends suggest media executives are seeking to increase their audience by emphasizing positives in the news (McIntyre & Gibson, 2016).
 While this opportunity may be niche relative to much current-event hard news, this study and prototype aim to capitalize on trends in upbeat, topical news delivery.